Zhang-Hongda/pcl_tracker/README.md

 ****
 # pcl_tracker

 An ROS package for tracking a 3D-printed maker.
 The pose information of the marker is published through tf message.
+A Kinectv2 sensor is required.
 ### Installation
 Step 1: clone the repository into your own workspace
 ```